Music to my Eyes

 A work by Thomas called Watusi (Hard Edge) of 1963 was for a while intended to hang in the East Wing of the White House, where Michelle Obama has her offices.
 But the painting, which shows a jumble of geometric shapes in bright reds, blues and greens has since been returned to the Hirshhorn Museum.
 Even if a Thomas painting isn’t striking a chord in the Presidential residence right now, her work continues to vibrate with a kind of visual sound.
 So whether it’s through art or through your stereo, tap into an unstoppable new beat today.

-One Response to “Music to my Eyes”
+One thought on “Music to my Eyes

-I have been reading your blog each day ever since my best friend Katherine Schneider told me about it.
+1. I have been reading your blog each day ever since my best friend Katherine Schneider told me about it.
 I’ve also wanted to comment almost everyday and due to being a complete music fanatic, I seized the opportunity to comment on “Music to my eyes.”

 Before scrolling down to read your content, I initially ONLY saw on my computer screen Thomas’ Red Rose Cantata and the “Music to my eyes.”
 The first thing that came to my mind, sincerely, was the thought of Chris Tomson (drummer for Vampire Weekend) and his african drums!
 After seeing them perform at a music festival, Coachella, and reviewing their latest album for my school paper, I have gained a genuine appreciation for their distinctive sound.
 With this new epiphany of the African culture I see it everywhere!
 The ‘Red Rose Cantata’ proves why its so great.